Effective as of October 19, 2018

 PURCHASE PRICE AND PAYMENT

 (b) Sales tax, use tax and excise and other taxes are payable in accordance with applicable law.
-All prices, fees, charges and expenses set out in these Conditions of Online-Only Sale are quoted exclusive of applicable taxes.
+Unless otherwise indicated, all prices, fees, charges and expenses set out in the Lot particulars of the Online-Only Sale are quoted exclusive of applicable taxes.
 Phillips will only accept valid resale certificates from US dealers as proof of exemption from sales tax.
-All foreign buyers should contact the Client Accounting Department about tax matters.

 (c) Unless otherwise agreed, a buyer is required to pay for a purchased lot immediately following the auction regardless of any intention to obtain an export or import license or other permit for such lot.
 Payments must be made by the invoiced party in pounds sterling either by cash, cheque drawn on a UK bank or wire transfer, as follows:

-(ii) Personal cheques and banker's drafs are accepted if drawn on a UK bank and the buyer provides to us acceptable government-issued identifcation.
-Cheques and banker's drafs should be made payable to Phillips Auctioneers Ltd. If payment is sent by post, please send the cheque or banker's draf to the attention of the Client Accounting Department at 30 Berkeley Square, London, W1J6EX and ensure that the sale number is written on the cheque.
-Cheques or banker's drafs drawn by third parties will not be accepted.
+Personal cheques and banker's drafts are also accepted if the buyer provides to us acceptable government-issued identification.
+Cheques and banker's drafts should be made payable to Phillips Auctioneers LLC.
+If payment is sent by post, please send the cheque or banker's draft to the attention of the Client Accounting Department at 450 Park Avenue New York, NY 100022and ensure that the sale number is written on the cheque.
+Cheques or banker's drafts drawn by third parties will not be accepted.

-(d) As a courtesy to clients, Phillips will accept American Express, Visa, MasterCard, UnionPay (for in-person transactions only) and UK-issued debit cards to pay for invoices of £50,000 or less.
-A processing fee will apply.
+Payment by credit card: Phillips will accept payments by American Express, Visa, MasterCard, to pay for invoices of USUS$50,000 or less.

 COLLECTION OF PROPERTY

 (b) The buyer must arrange for collection of a purchased lot within seven days of the date of the close of the auction.
-Promptly after the close auction, we will transfer any lots stored or on view in our gallery to our warehouse located at 29-09 37th Avenue in Long Island City, Queens, New York.
+Lots will be available for collection from 450 Park Avenue, New York, NY 10022.
 Purchased lots are at the buyer's risk, including the responsibility for insurance, from the earlier to occur of: (i) the date of collection; or (ii) seven days after the auction.
 Until risk passes, Phillips will compensate the buyer for any loss or damage to a purchased lot up to a maximum of the Purchase Price paid, subject to our usual exclusions for loss or damage to property.

 (c) As a courtesy to clients, Phillips will, without charge, wrap purchased lots located in our warehouse for hand carry only.
 We will, at the buyer's expense, either provide packing, handling, insurance and shipping services or coordinate with shipping agents instructed by the buyer in order to facilitate such services for property bought at Phillips.
 Any such instruction, whether or not made at our recommendation, is entirely at the buyer's risk and responsibility, and we will not be liable for acts or omissions of third party packers or shippers.
 Third party shippers should contact us by telephone at +1 212 940 1376 or by fax at +1 212 924 6477 at least 24 hours in advance of collection in order to schedule pickup.